 The Conscious Coliving Team – plus some of our other lovely friends – also had the privilege of being part of the first ever Pura Vida Festival.
 This four-day sober wellness festival was about understanding and embodying personal wellbeing, collective awakening and planetary regeneration (sound familiar??).

-Having done our COVID-19 due dilignece, we dived into the experience, taking part in 5 rhythms dance, yoga, meditation, breathwork, nature-inspired art, a cacao ceremony, sharing circles, lectures and discussions on topics including relating to self and others, and exploring utopian potentials.
+Having done our COVID-19 due dilignece, we dived into the experience, taking part in 5 rhythms dance, yoga, meditation, breathwork, nature-inspired art, a cacao ceremony, sharing circles, lectures and discussions on topics including relating to self, relating to others, communal living and utopian potentials.
 Also not to be forgotten were the times around the campfire, connections made, beautiful vegan food, and some dips in the stunning lake of the Naturpark Schlaubetal.

 This festival was a beautiful reminder of what it is we want to embody in ourselves and in our work.
 It reinforced our understanding that outer transformation must stem from inner transformation – trying to build a different world without the necessary self-work will only lead to the same mistakes being repeated.